bhk/rio/concepts.md

 This is just as good as a regex literal from a performance perspective.
-Also, any mal-formedness *within* the string will be detected by the `RE` constructor at compile-time (in the live environment, *immediately*, as it is typed).
+Also, any mal-formedness *within* the string will be detected by the `RE` constructor statically (in the live environment, *immediately*, as it is typed).

-Types derived from [`String`](#string) can also benefit, without being hard-coded into the language with their own syntax (as in Python).
+Types derived from [`String`](#strings) can also benefit, without being hard-coded into the language with their own syntax (as in Python).

     text = Utf8("abcdef")
     text = Bin("abcdef")

-Perhaps the mot important implication of CTE for constructors is the construction of complex types involving typed data structures.
+Perhaps the most important implication of CTE for constructors is the construction of complex types involving typed data structures.
 For example:

     V32 = TypedVector(Uint32)